nagasudhirpulla/taming_python/blog/skills/flask_api_endpoints.md

 -   409 Conflict
 -   500 Internal Server Error

-The following is an example APIend point that sends errors in responses
+The following is an example API end point that sends errors in responses

 ### Video
 The video for this post can be seen [here](https://youtu.be/SezbDCz0Ock)